pi-apps/pi-platform-docs/ads.md

 Since rewarded ads are meant to reward a user, they can be displayed only if user of an app is authenticated.

+### Banner Ads

+Banner ads are overlay ads that appear at the top or bottom of the screen while users are interacting with your app.
+They are less intrusive than full-screen ads and can be displayed continuously during app usage.
+Banner ads are ideal for maintaining a persistent ad presence without disrupting the user experience.

+Since banner ads are always visible, they should be placed in non-intrusive locations that don't interfere with the main content or functionality of your app.

+Currently banner ads **are not** supported via Pi SDK, but you can utilize them by enabling Loading Banner Ads setting in Ads Settings in Developer Portal.
+Loading Banner Ads are automatically displayed to users while your application is being loaded.
+To learn more, refer to [Enabling Loading Banner Ads](#enabling-loading-banner-ads) section.

 ## Prerequisites

 In order to be rewarded from the Pi Developer Ad Network you must apply for it on the Pi Developer Portal.
-Once you’ve applied your application will be reviewed by the Pi Core Team.
+Once you've applied your application will be reviewed by the Pi Core Team.

 **Note**: some of the Ads module methods may return slightly different responses based on whether your application has been approved to Pi Developer Ad Network.
 These differences are always mentioned in the method definitions described in the [SDK reference](SDK_reference.md#ads).